CFXJ-FM: The Move, return to Flow (2016–2022)

 Newcap Radio was acquired by Stingray Group in October 2018.
 On February 11, 2019, CFXJ reverted to the Flow 93.5 branding and returned to an urban contemporary format.

 Flow moves to 98.7; Today Radio (2022–2024)

 On February 9, 2022, Stingray announced that it had reached an agreement with CKFG-FM and its new owner, Neeti P. Ray's CINA Media Group, to move the Flow branding to that station beginning February 14, and that 93.5 would launch a new format the same day.
 CFXJ subsequently went jockless, and much of its on-air staff was let go.

 A Stingray executive stated that the company had originally wanted to "[bring] Flow back to its roots as a community-driven station".
 However, after realizing that this would have competed directly with CKFG, Stingray instead reached an agreement to transfer the Flow brand to that station.
-CINA plans to position the station as serving the entirety of Toronto's Black Canadian community by essentially merging the two formats into one station, adding the hip-hop already heard on Flow to its existing format of R&B and Afro-Caribbean music.
+The relaunched Flow would add contemporary hip-hop to CKFG's existing format of R&B and Afro-Caribbean music, aiming to serve the entirety of Toronto's Black Canadian community.